Marlins vs. Padres Player Props Betting Odds

-Sportsbooks have set player props for Jorge Soler, Juan Soto and others when the Miami Marlins host the San Diego Padres at LoanDepot park on Tuesday at 6:40 PM ET.
+Player prop betting options for Juan Soto, Jorge Soler and others are available in the San Diego Padres-Miami Marlins matchup at LoanDepot park on Wednesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!